auth0/docs/articles/scopes/current/guides/define-api-scopes-dashboard.md

   - development
   - secure-api
 ---
-# Define Scopes for an API Using the Auth0 Dashboard
+# How to Define Scopes for an API Using the Auth0 Dashboard

 ::: warning
 By default, any user of any application can ask for any scope defined here.
 You can implement access policies to limit this behavior via [Rules](/rules).